Last updated on September 21st, 2018 at 02:47 pm

 Planning a new trip is always so exciting.
-I visited this country only few months ago but I left behind a must visit place, Jaffna, the new destination in Sri Lanka tourism which was well marked in my map, a city to explore and a region to experience.
+I visited this country only a few months ago but I left behind a must-visit place, Jaffna, the new destination in Sri Lanka tourism which was well marked in my map, a city to explore and a region to experience.

 So, I guess the question is why did I want to travel to Jaffna?

 My best answer is because I wanted to experience a place in its tourism infancy, a place where there are almost no traces of tourist restaurants or, even better, tourism itself.

 It’s Sri Lanka as it used to be 50 years ago.
 Just to give an example, the most popular Jaffna beach, Casuarina, had only locals swimming and zero, yes none, tourists.